 Bamberg is the city of beer with evidences of having a brewery dating back to 1122, when Bishop Otto I allowed brewing rights for the Benedictine Monks at St. Michael’s Monastery.
 Nowadays, there are 9 working breweries within town, which produce around 50 different beers, including the famous smoked beer made from malt dried over an open flame.
 Unfortunately, we did not know about it and, as we had still to drive to Nuremberg, we couldn’t really taste it.
 But, by all means, don't make the same mistake and make sure to taste it at the historic smoked beer brewery Schlenkerla, in the old-town part of Bamberg, beneath the Cathedral.

 And now it's your turn to let us know your impressions, thoughts and also tips to visit this region of Germany and in particular the city of Bamberg.
 Have you already been to Bamberg?
-Which other attractions would you recommend to do there?
 We look forward to reading your comments in the section below.